kovidgoyal/calibre/manual/regexp.rst

    The upper and lower case sets may match both upper and lowercase if the setting to make searches case insensitive is enabled.
-Such settings are found, for instance in Preferences->Searching in calibre itself and on the Search panel in the calibre viewer and editor programs.
+Such settings are found, for instance in Preferences->Searching in calibre itself and on the Search panel in the calibre :guilabel:`Viewer` as well as the calibre :guilabel:`Edit book` tool.

 As a last note on sets, you can also define a set as any character *but* those in the set.
 You do that by including the character ``"^"`` as the *very first character in the set*.
 Thus, ``[^a]`` would match any character excluding "a".
 That's called complementing the set.
 Those escape sequence shorthands we saw earlier can also be complemented: ``"\D"`` means any non-number character, thus being equivalent to ``[^0-9]``.
 The other shorthands can be complemented by, you guessed it, using the respective uppercase letter instead of the lowercase one.
 So, going back to the example ``<p[^>]*>`` from the previous section, now you can see that the character set it's using tries to match any character except for a closing angle bracket.